sylph01/project-asmr-slides/slides.md

 <!--
   I was able to fix the problem that I got in the demo video.

+  In the top is the capture from the demo.
+It is somehow trying to connect to 3.0.0.0 before a DNS response.
-  It was because the ip_addr_t was not properly zero-ed out.
+  It was failing because the ip_addr_t was not properly zero-ed out.

+  After properly zero-ing out the ip_addr_t, you can see that TCP connection is sent to the IP address obtained through DNS.
 -->

 ----